kherge-archive/lib-phar/README.md

 If you need to verify the signature of an archive on a machine that does not have the `phar` extension installed, you will want to use the `Signature` class.
-If you need to test archives that have been signed using a private key, you will still need the `openssl` extension.
+If you need to verify archives that have been signed using a private key, you will still need the `openssl` extension.

 ```php
 use Phine\Phar\Signature;